 - To provide opportunities to develop enterprise and employment skills.

 - To promote equality of opportunity, challenge stereotyping and support inclusion.

 - To help students develop an understanding of themselves and others.

 The careers provision is composed of the following careers elements:

 - Curriculum focuses: Careers knowledge, skills and experiences are developed in lessons.
 Topics and individual lessons within subjects focus on different aspects of careers.
-E.g. managing finances in Business Studies, employment sectors in Geography, persuasive writing in English.
+E.g. managing finances in business, employment sectors in geography, persuasive writing in English.

-- Careers, Well-Being and Life Skills programme (CWL): Students participate in focussed sessions and days on different aspects of PSHCE, Citizenship and careers.
-These sessions and days are tailored to meet the needs of specific year groups e.g. College applications for Year 11, enterprise skills for Year 9.
+- Careers, Well-Being and Life Skills programme (CWL): Students participate in focussed sessions and immersion days on different aspects of PSHCE, citizenship and careers.
+These sessions and days are tailored to meet the needs of specific year groups (e.g. college applications for year 11, enterprise skills for year 9).

 Our careers provision is constantly developing to ensure that students are motivated and prepared to successfully navigate the next stage of their lives.
-To ensure that the careers provision is engaging, comprehensive and effective we use the Gatsby Benchmarks.
+To ensure that the careers provision is engaging, comprehensive and effective we are working towards the Gatsby Benchmarks.
 The Gatsby Benchmarks were developed by the Gatsby Charitable Foundation using national and international research.
-They provide guidance for ensuring excellent careers provision in school and all schools are required to work towards these benchmarks.
-These benchmarks are focused on the areas shown below :
+They provide guidance for ensuring excellent careers provision in school and all schools are required to meet these benchmarks by 2020.